mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### IsTemplateType
 Gets or sets a value indicating whether the file type is a template type.

+## Class: System.Text.Templating.TemplateContext
+Represents the context of a template, providing information about the template and its processing.
+### Properties

+#### TemplateName
+Gets or sets the name of the template.
+#### TemplateContentType
+Gets or sets the content type of the template.
+#### TemplateFileExtension
+Gets or sets the file extension of the template.
+#### TemplateSource
+Gets or sets the source of the template.
+#### TemplateReference
+Gets or sets the reference identifier of the template.
+#### OpenTemplate
+Gets or sets the function to open the template as a stream.
+#### TargetContentType
+Gets or sets the content type of the target.
+#### TargetFileExtension
+Gets or sets the file extension of the target.
+#### Priority
+Gets or sets the priority of the template.
+### Methods

+#### ToString
+Returns a string representation of the template context.

+##### Return value
+A string representation of the template context.

 ## Class: System.Text.Templating.TemplateEngine
 Generate templating engine that will try to use best match for source and provider
 ### Methods